xpilot-project/docs/docs/client.md

 ## Connecting to VATSIM
 To connect to VATSIM, click the **CONNECT** button.
 You will see the Connect window.
 The callsign and aircraft type code field is required.
 The SELCAL code is optional.

-The aircraft type code is the the 3-4 character ICAO identifier code for the aircraft you are flying.
+The aircraft type code is the 3-4 character ICAO identifier code for the aircraft you are flying.
 This will allow other users to see you in their sim as the correct aircraft type.
-If you are unsure of the correct identifer, you can use the [ICAO Aircraft Type Designators](https://www.icao.int/publications/doc8643/pages/search.aspx) website to look it up.
+If you are unsure of the correct identifier, you can use the [ICAO Aircraft Type Designators](https://www.icao.int/publications/doc8643/pages/search.aspx) website to look it up.

 Press the Connect button when you are ready to connect to the network.
 If the connection was successful, you will see a message in the main message area, and the Connect button will light blue and its label will change to "Disconnect".
 If there are controllers within range of your location, they will appear in the controller list on the left hand side of the client.